samuelreyesiglesias/samuelreyesiglesias/README.md

 - **Duration:** 2021 - 2024 -

 ##### Responsibilities:
-- Developed customized accounting and financial software solutions tailored to meet the unique requirements of clients in the financial industry.
+- Made special accounting and financial software for clients in finance, fitting exactly what they needed.
-- Collaborated closely with stakeholders to understand their accounting and financial needs, designing software with a focus on accuracy, compliance, and efficiency.
+- Worked closely with people involved to understand their accounting and financial needs, making software that was accurate, followed the rules, and worked fast.
-- Played a key role in delivering innovative solutions that streamlined financial processes, enhanced data analysis capabilities, and improved overall business performance.
+- Helped make new solutions that made financial work easier, analyzed data better, and made businesses perform even better.